quietui/quiet/docs/docs/components/flip-card.md

 Flip cards work with any content, but they work exceptionally well with [cards](/docs/components/card).

 :::info
-If your flip card is empty, make sure you've included `slot="front"` as shown above.
+If your flip card appears empty, make sure you've included `slot="front"` as shown above.
 :::

 ### Flipping the card